-Ranging from a five-week language development program to a three-year program aiming to achieve a B.A. and M.A. degrees, Kansai Gaidai provides its Japanese students with a variety of study abroad opportunities.
+Ranging from a four-week language development program to a three-year program aiming to acquire a B.A. and M.A. degrees, Kansai Gaidai provides its Japanese students with a variety of study abroad opportunities.

-Roughly speaking, our study abroad programs can be divided into two categories: Long-Term Study Abroad Programs and Short-Term Study Abroad Programs.
-A wide variety of program offerings enable students to satisfy their various academic interests, needs, and objectives in an international setting.
+A wide variety of programs enable students to satisfy their academic interests and objectives in an international setting.

 Whatever the program, we carefully review our study abroad applicants' academic records as well as credentials to ensure their success while in abroad.
-The long-term study abroad programs, in particular, involve rigorous selection procedures: Selection of Kansai Gaidai.
-The selections in the past clearly indicate that we have been successful in sending qualified representatives, which is the key to the successful operation of student exchange programs.
+The one to three-year study abroad programs involve rigorous selection procedures.
+The selections in the past clearly indicate that we have been successful in sending qualified representatives, which is key to the successful operation of student exchange programs.

-Selected Kansai Gaidai students study for three years at our affiliated institution in the U.S. where they can be awarded a B.A. and a M.A. degree.
-Credits earned at the host institution are transferred to the undergraduate programs at Kansai Gaidai, and therefore, a B.A. degree from Kansai Gaidai can be awarded upon completion of the three years of study abroad.
+Selected Kansai Gaidai students study for three years at our affiliated institution in the U.S. where they may earn a B.A. and a M.A. degree.
+Credits earned at the host institution are transferred to the undergraduate programs at Kansai Gaidai, and therefore, a B.A. degree from Kansai Gaidai may also be awarded upon completion of the three years of study abroad.

 |Period||3 academic years for B.A. and M.A.|

-Selected Kansai Gaidai students spend their 3rd and 4th years at our affiliated institutions where they can be awarded a B.A. degree.
+Selected Kansai Gaidai students spend their 3rd and 4th years at our affiliated institutions where they may earn a B.A. degree.
 Credits earned at the host institutions are transferred to the undergraduate programs at Kansai Gaidai, and therefore, a B.A. degree from Kansai Gaidai can be awarded upon completion of the two years of study abroad.